COSD-PANDA/datasd_council_report_2017/main/community.md

 ##### National Day of Civic Hacking
-Open San Diego coordinated 3 simultaneous events on June 5 and 6, 2015 for the [National Day of Civic Hacking](http://hackforchange.org/events/code-for-san-diego-national-day-event/), in which many software developers and people from the community got involved.
+Open San Diego coordinated 3 simultaneous events on June 5 and 6, 2015 for the [National Day of Civic Hacking](http://hackforchange.org/events/code-for-san-diego-national-day-event/), in which many software developers and other community members got involved.

 <div class="section group">
     <div class="col span_1_of_2">